programmatordev/php-api-sdk/README.md

 You can also [implement your own](https://docs.php-http.org/en/latest/message/authentication.html#implement-your-own) authentication method.

-For example, if you have an API that is authenticated through a query parameter:
+For example, if you have an API that is authenticated with a query parameter:

 ```php
 use ProgrammatorDev\Api\Api;